djarquin92/practicumII/README.md

 The data was gathered from speed dating participants from 2002-2004, during which they had four minutes to interact with someone of the opposite gender, location was not disclosed
 The data contains:
   - Demographics such as occupation, race, age, university attended, wave of date and more.
-  - As well as answers to questions such as how they view themselves, what their goal is for the event, how often they date, personal interests and so on.
+  - How they rank 17 activities pertaining to personal interests such as sports, music, hiking, and so on.
   - As well as how they ranked each of their speed dating partners in terms of: attractiveness, sincerity, intelligence, how fun they appeared to be, ambitiousness, and shared interests.

  # Data Cleaning and wrangling

-I broke up the data into 3 main groups, briefly mentioned before and I will be analyzing them in similar ways

-The 3 groups are as follows
+I broke up the data into 3 main groups, briefly mentioned before and I will be analyzing them in similar ways The 3 groups are as follows
   - Demographics
   - Interests
   - Survey Responses to each date
 I also cleaned the data by inserting either zeros or column averages since there were many NULL values

-The Demographics subset needed both column averages and zeroes in the NULLS, and once that was performed, I bound them back together

 # Demographics Data